Add softened butter to a large mixing bowl and cream with a mixer for 1 minute.

 Add sugar, brown sugar and vanilla and beat for 1 more minute.
 Add pumpkin and mix once more.

 Set your sifter over something that will catch fall out and add dry ingredients.
 Use a spoon to briefly stir, then sift over butter and sugar ingredients, to combine.

 Mix until incorporated, being careful not to over mix.
 Then add almond milk and mix until a soft dough is formed.
-Freeze dough for 15 minutes, or refrigerate for 30 minutes (or chill overnight), preheat your oven to 350 degrees F (176 C), and position a rack in the center of the oven.
+Freeze dough for 15-30 minutes (or until cold), or refrigerate for 30-45 minutes (or chill overnight), preheat your oven to 350 degrees F (176 C), and position a rack in the center of the oven.

 Bake on the center rack for 10-12 minutes or very slightly golden brown.

 Let rest on pan for a few minutes.
 Then transfer to a cooling rack to cool completely.
 Prepare frosting in the meantime.

 FOR FROSTING: Wipe/rinse your mixing bowl clean and add softened butter.
 Beat until light and fluffy.
 Then add vanilla, spices, and pumpkin butter (optional) and mix once more.

 Add powdered sugar 1/2 cup at a time and continue mixing until thick and creamy.
 Drizzle in a little non-dairy milk to thin.
 You want this frosting to be pretty thick so it will hold its shape once on the cookies, so only add a little milk and add more powdered sugar if it gets too thin.

 Once cooled, frost cookies and top with a sprinkle of pumpkin pie spice or cinnamon.
 Store leftovers covered at room temperature for up to a few days.
 Freeze for longer-term storage.